This post may contain affiliate links. Please read my disclosure policy.

 Serve your strawberry cobbler hot, warm or at room temperature.

-It’s hard to resist hot cobbler straight from the oven, especially when topped with ice cream.
-If you want the sauce to thicken up a bit, allow the cobbler to rest about 30 minutes before serving, It will still be warm and juicy but won’t burn the roof of your mouth – just saying 🙂 We love our cobbler topped with a scoop of vanilla or strawberry ice cream, or even a lightly sweetened soft whipped cream.
+It’s hard to resist hot cobbler straight from the oven.
+If you want the sauce to thicken up a bit, allow the cobbler to rest about 30 minutes before serving, It will still be warm and juicy but won’t burn the roof of your mouth – just saying 🙂

 I can also recommend adding just a drizzle of unsweetened cream to a bowl of warm cobbler.
 Strawberries and cream with a juice soaked sweet fluffy biscuit – you see where I’m going… ultimate strawberry paradise.